Logo

 How did I end up having an Anal Fissure?

-Most individuals with an Anal Fissure usually report an episode of passing hard stools that preceded the development of symptoms.
+Most individuals in Singapore with an Anal Fissure usually report an episode of passing hard stools that preceded the development of symptoms.
 It is postulated that the passage of hard stools may have caused an acute tear that subsequently develops into a chronic non-healing anal fissure.

 The development of anal fissures usually occurs in a subset of susceptible patients, namely those with high resting anal muscle tone.
 This is however not a conscious nor voluntary action on the part of the individual.
 As a result of the high resting anal pressure, the anus will get overly stretched out during the passing of motion and hence leading to an acute tear.
 Due to a decreased blood supply from the high resting anal pressure, the tear does not heal and ends up as a chronic non-healing tear.

-Available Treatments for Anal Fissure
+Available Treatments for Anal Fissure in Singapore

 The treatment can be divided into pharmacological (medication) and surgical options.